starnight/MicroHttpServer/FreeRTOS/Readme.md

 2. Edit the Makefile to modify the "FREERTOS\_DIR" to the path of FreeRTOS library.

+3. Define the macroes of ```_AP_SSID``` and ```_AP_PWD``` in src/main.c which are the SSID and password of the AP.

-3. Compile: ``` make ```
+4. Compile: ``` make ```

-4. Flash to STM32F407: ``` make flash ```
+5. Flash to STM32F407: ``` make flash ```

-5. Get a terminal connected with the right UART settings to USART2 on STM32F407.
+6. Get a terminal connected with the right UART settings to USART2 on STM32F407.
 (115200 baud rate, 8 data bits, 1 stop bit, no parity check and non-flow control.)

-6. Get a ESP8266 connected with the right UART settings to USART6 on STM32F407.
+7. Get a ESP8266 connected with the right UART settings to USART6 on STM32F407.
 (115200 baud rate, 8 data bits, 1 stop bit, no parity check and non-flow control.)

-7. Reset the power of STM32F4-Discovery.
+8. Reset the power of STM32F4-Discovery.

-8. Wait the Micro HTTP Server being started.
+9. Wait the Micro HTTP Server being started.
 Then use a browser to browse the defined web pages or web APIs.